EventStore/documentation/docs/clients/dotnet/5.0/reference/EventStore.Client.md

 ## Struct `Position`

-A structure referring to a potential logical record position in the Event Store transaction file.
+A structure referring to a potential logical record position in the EventStoreDB transaction file.

 ### Syntax
 ```csharp